redpwn/rctf/CONTRIBUTING.md

 yarn dev
 ```

-These will automatically watch the filesystem for changes, and restart when needed.
+This will automatically watch the filesystem for changes, and restart when needed.

 **Note that this will start two servers**.
 The API listens on `http://localhost:3000` by default while the frontend is served on `http://localhost:8080`.

-There are also two development settings you have to change to develop the frontend.
+This full development stack is usually only needed for working on the frontend (in which case you would use `http://localhost:8080` only).
+For working on the backend server, it is sufficient to start only the backend in development mode via `yarn workspace @rctf/server dev` (or just `yarn dev` if your CWD is inside the server package).

+rCTF also uses [Storybook](https://storybook.js.org/) for developing frontend UI components; start storybook via `yarn workspace @rctf/client storybook` (or just `yarn storybook` from within the client package).
+Running / developing the full frontend requires the backend server to be running, but working within Storybook does not.

+### Lint

-Before committing your changes, you should run `yarn lint --fix` to fix any lint errors and run `yarn test` to ensure there are no regressions.
+Pre-commit hooks are set up to catch most lint issues, but you can (and probably should) still run the checks manually: run `yarn lint --fix` to fix any lint errors, `yarn test` to ensure there are no regressions, and `yarn typecheck`.
+Editor integrations for TypeScript, ESLint, and Prettier are recommended.

 ## Commits